- ICC VATICAN PROSECUTION

 Mr. Al-Bihani has been imprisoned for the last 12 years on the basis of allegations that in 2001 he was an assistant cook for a Taliban-affiliated group that later disbanded.
 The D.C. district court upheld his detention on this basis, and the D.C.
 Court of Appeals affirmed in an infamous opinion that initially disavowed the relevance of the laws of war in determining the scope of the government’s detention authority.
 His legal challenge ended when the Supreme Court refused to grant his request for certiorari in April 2011, as the Court has in every Guantanamo detainee petition since its landmark decision in Boumediene v.
 Bush in 2008.

-In September 2013, Mr. Al-Bihani received notification that his status would be reviewed by President Obama’s new Periodic Review Board (PRB), which will determine whether Mr. Al-Bihani will be approved for transfer or if his detention without charge will stretch further into a second decade.
-He is the fourth Guantanamo detainee to be reviewed.
-He appears before the Board on April 8, 2014.
+In September 2013, Mr. Al-Bihani received notification that his status would be reviewed by President Obama’s new Periodic Review Board (PRB), which would determine whether Mr. Al-Bihani will be approved for transfer or if his detention without charge will stretch further into a second decade.
+He was the fourth Guantanamo detainee to be reviewed, and appeared before the Board on April 8, 2014.
 In May 2014, the Obama administration approved Mr. Al-Bihani for transfer from Guantanamo.

 Mr. Al-Bihani’s attempts to challenge his detention in U.S. federal courts